RuhamLeal/recipes-app/README.md

 # recipes-app

 A complete front-end application, using react, react-hooks, redux, bootstrap, Javascript, HTML and CSS

+The application is a mobile recipe site where you can save your ready-made recipes, favorite recipes, share links and search for recipes from drinks to food

 # Table of contents